 That day, I spent the entire day fishing and exploring the lake.
 I was loving the freedom that going solo was allowing me.
 Though it was weird to not have anyone to talk to, and believe me, by the end of the weekend I was having entire conversations with myself, it was great doing what I wanted, when I wanted.
 The weather was cloudy and fairly cool, which actually made it a nice day to paddle and explore.
 It kept the bugs at bay.
 It was a tad windy at times which made solo fishing from a canoe a bit difficult.
 I simply trolled the perimeter of the lake.
 Shark Lake is stocked with Splake, but I wasn't really going after them.
 This day was opening day of bass season, and boy, did I catch a lot.
 I stopped counting after 20, though the vast majority of them were a pound or under.

-Sites 450 and 451 at the eastern end on the lake are the prime sites.
-They are on a nice beach and the tent pads/fire ring are nestled in a lovely canopy of pine.
+Sites 450 and 451 at the eastern end on the lake are the beach sites.
+Some argue that they are the best sites on the lake, but I tend to prefer sites that have a deep rocky entry -- better for swimming.
+They are on a nice beach though, and the tent pads/fire ring are nestled in a lovely canopy of pine.
 450 was occupied by a family with two young children and they looked liked they were having a blast.
 I love seeing young children out exploring the backcountry with their parents.
 Hopefully, we can get some of the next generation away from their Playstations and phones and out in the wilderness.
 Without an appreciation for the wilderness who will be left to protect it once us old geezers are gone?
 Site 451 was empty though it was booked.
 I stopped in to have a quick poke around (below).
 It was a nice site though the beach on 450 looked much nicer.
 Tucked in the forest, it was also a bit buggy.